laurylopes/dbt-airalo/README.md

 For that I used:
 - staging to do basic cleaning
 - intermediate to leverage heavy transformations and joins
-- marts to allow easy access data based on entity models with the idea of building a semantic layer that non-technical users could easily query with external tools
+- marts to allow easy access data based on entity models with the idea of building a semantic layer that non-technical users could easily query with external tools <p>

 I tried to develop the dbt project with the idea of how it's good practice to do it according to the source nature.